Nördlingen, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Take care to find the necessary type.
-A lot of adapters currently sold are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most places.
+A plug adapter that supports outlet types C and F. Ensure that you pick the necessary kind.
+The majority of adapters currently being sold are simply plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be appropriate for most countries.

 A portable power bank, like this one

-If you see the Rieskrater Museum, wear museum-appropriate clothing and take:
+If you go to the Rieskrater Museum, wear museum-appropriate clothing and take:

 What to do in Nördlingen, Germany